RetroReversing/retroReversing/pages/gameboy/GameBoySDK.md

 ### Unanswered questions

 #### Who or what was R.H.C?
+In the Gremlin SDK it mentions that a lot of tools were `by R.H.C`, but it is unclear who or what this is.
 It could be the initials of an employee who wrote the software or it could be a company.
 They seem to have written both `ATG.EXE` and `CUTFILE.EXE`.

 R.H.C was possibly Richard Hutchison as that was a college of Barry and worked on a few titles together, but this is unconfirmed? [^1].